lzh-mb-mod/RTSCamera/README.md

     - **New:** Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

   - You can select your formations by clicking middle mouse button on soldiers.

+  - You can select your formations by clicking on troop cards and give orders by clicking on order buttons.

+    - Hold `Alt` to show the mouse.

 - For more features, you can read `Details` below or press `L` to open mod menu.